stans-hub/mikrotik_backup/README.md

 When you do so, email-settings and backup script will be downloaded and imported in your router.
 Also setup-script will add new line in section /system/scheduler to check configuration every day.
 Then editor is going to open email-configuration file.
 Put there settings for email-service: SMTP-server, login, pass etc.

-3. For manual start the program use:
+If you want to edit email-settings later - type: /system/script/edit email-config source

-    /system/script/run backup-config
+3. For manual start the program use: /system/script/run backup-config